Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/upgrade_agent.md

 ## Standard upgrade procedure

-* Finding the current agent release, please refer to the [agent release note](/docs/amplify_relnotes).
-Then this release number can be use to replace `{agentVersion}` in the command displayed in following sections.
+* Find the current agent release in the [agent release note](/docs/amplify_relnotes).
+Then replace `{agentVersion}` with the current agent release in following sections.

 * If your agent uses environment variables, replace the existing [binary](#axway-gateway-agents-binary-mode-upgrade)/[Docker](#axway-gateway-agents-docker-mode-upgrade) image with the new one.